“how-to” travel with dogs

 If you don’t trust your dogs off-leash, you might want to check out fenced dog parks.
 Most of them are free of charge and these days just about every city in the country has at least one.
 But some are small and some have nothing but skanky, hard-to-run-on mulch.
 Some have water and kiddie pools to cool off in.
 Some have holes in the fencing big enough for a small dog to get out.
 Some of the private/members-only places offer a cheap day pass as well.
 Some of the bigger, nicer dog parks have lakes, picnic tables, and plenty of room for dogs that need their space.
 Many have a three dog limit (seldom enforced).
 Some don’t allow toys or treats (so, no point in being at those for us).
 You might want to do some research on-line before your trip.
 Here’s one of the best resources — which has an online app as well:

 Most dog parks have separate big and small dog areas.
 I often take my small dogs into the big dog area since it’s sometimes more spacious and my guys are well-socialized.
-But use your judgement as it can be dangerous for small dogs if the big dogs there are not well-mannered.
+Use your judgement since it can be dangerous for small dogs if the big dogs there are not well-mannered.
 If there are just a couple of large dogs in the Big Dog Area, you might ask the owners how their big dogs are with small dogs before you take the plunge.

 If your big dog is laid back and isn’t appropriate for all the commotion of the Big Dog Area, you might want to use the usually more subdued Small Dog Area if that’s okay with the other folks there and you’re confident that your big dog will remain calm.
 Know your dog and study the other dogs inside any area before you enter.
 Once inside, watch what’s going on all around so you can avoid a negative experience with your dog.
 Sometimes the owners are clueless and just as bullying as their dogs.
 If your dog is not having a good time or is not acting appropriately, then it’s time to leave!
 There are a number of excellent on-line videos by Sue Sternberg about dog behavior in dog parks that you might want to have a look at: